Rishikesh973/DTMF-Receiver-Logic-Synthesis-and-Physical-Design-/README.md

 # 1. Logic Synthesis
  work/

-//This where you run your labs
 Starting Genus
-1. Change to the work directory by entering this command: cd genus labs/work
+1. Change to the work directory
 2. Start the software by entering this command:
-- genus -lic startup Virtuoso Digital Implem
+- genus
 - You can type commands interactively at The command shell that starts Genus" is dedicated to the Genus shell.
 You must view files in a separate terminal window and not in the Genus shell. the genus: shell prompt.